segmentio/segment-docs/src/unified-profiles/connect-a-workspace.md

 1. Navigate to the Unify space you linked to Flex and click **Traits**.
 2. Click **Create computed trait**.
 3. Select **Event counter** and click **Next**.
-4. Select the "Flex - Engagement Completed" event.
+4. Select the "Flex - Engagement Initiated" event.
 5. Add the following conditions:
   - **Event property**: direction
   - **Operator**: equals